EduardoMatos05/ProyectoFIS/process/process_description.md

 ## Documents and Backlogs

-Since we improve the organization of the team to be more formal by using a word document for each week, here is the list of all the documentation related to the organization from the second delivery:
+Since we improved the organization of the team to be more formal by using a word document for each week, here is the list of all the documentation related to the organization from the second delivery:

  - [Product Backlog](https://alumnosuady-my.sharepoint.com/:w:/g/personal/a20201678_alumnos_uady_mx/EWEwDBzRqb9Igm21H0HRjpABLZf9iXeZelMFbhAQ2iR1FA?e=W7FatE)